chrisnoonan98675/site/xl-deploy/concept/understanding-xl-deploy-rules.markdown

 Planning provides steps for an interleaved plan, and this is done by invoking rules.
 Some rules will trigger depending on the delta under planning, while others may trigger independent of any delta.
 When a rule is triggered, it may or may not add one or more steps to the interleaved plan under consideration.

-## Where to define rules

-You define and disable rules in `xl-rules.xml`, which is stored in the `<XLDEPLOY_HOME>/ext` directory.
-XL Deploy plugin JARs can also contain `xl-rules.xml`.
-When the XL Deploy server starts, it scans all `xl-rules.xml` files and registers their rules.

-## How to define rules

-Each rule:

-* Must have a name that is unique across the whole system
-* Must have a scope
-* Must define the conditions under which it will run
-* Can use the planning context to influence the resulting plan

-The `xl-rules.xml` file has the default namespace `xmlns="http://www.xebialabs.com/deployit/xl-rules"`.
-The root element must be `rules`, under which `rule` and `disable-rule` elements are located.

-## Rescan the rules file

-You can configure XL Deploy to rescan all rules on the server whenever you change the `<XLDEPLOY_HOME>/ext/xl-rules.xml` file.
-To do so, edit the `file-watch` setting in the `<XLDEPLOY_HOME>/conf/planner.conf` file.
-For example, to check every 5 seconds if `xl-rules.xml` has been modified:

-    xl {
-        file-watch {
-            interval = 5 seconds
-        }
-    }

-By default, the interval is set to 0 seconds.
-This means that XL Deploy will not automatically rescan the rules when `<XLDEPLOY_HOME>/ext/xl-rules.xml` changes.

-If XL Deploy is configured to automatically rescan the rules and it finds that `xl-rules.xml` has been modified, it will rescan all rules in the system.
-By auto-reloading the rules, it is easy to do some experimenting until you are satisfied with your set of rules.

-**Note:** If you modify `planner.conf`, you must restart the XL Deploy server.

 ## Rules and steps

 A step is a concrete action that XL Deploy performs to accomplish a task, such as *delete a file* or *execute a PowerShell script*.
 The plugins that are installed on the XL Deploy server define several step types and may also define rules that contribute steps to the plan.
 If you define your own rules, you can reuse the step types defined by the plugins.